mdshw5/mattshirley.com/microblog/static/md/about.md

   Johns Hopkins School of Medicine, Baltimore MD</ul>
     <ul><strong>2008</strong> - B.S.
 Biochemistry, University of Missouri, Columbia MO</ul>
 </li>

+<div id="research" style="page-break-after:always;"></div>
+### Research

+- **2013-Current** - Postdoctoral Fellow, Department of Oncology,
+ Johns Hopkins School of Medicine, Baltimore MD

+    *Working in the labs of Drs.
+Sarah Wheelan and Vasan Yegnasubramanian I developed computational tools for the analysis of novel high-dimensional sequencing methods.
+We applied these tools to prostate cancer biomarker discovery.*

+- **2008-2013** - Ph.D.
+Candidate, Department of Biochemistry,
+ Cellular, and Molecular Biology, Johns Hopkins School of Medicine, Baltimore MD

+    *As a graduate student I started research with Drs.
+Jin Zhang and Heng Zhu in the Department of Pharmacology at Johns Hopkins School of Medicine.
+Using the protein microarrays pioneered by the Zhu lab we interrogated the kinome for novel kinase-substrate interactions.
+     I continued my graduate research in the lab of Dr. Jonathan Pevsner at Kennedy Krieger Institute where I characterized the extent of genetic variability in lymphoblast cell lines.
+     My research culminated in the discovery of a somatic mutation in **GNAQ** which is found only in affected tissues from patients with the Sturge-Weber syndrome.
+This work spanned wet-lab and computational work involving microarray design and analysis as well as DNA resequencing assay design, high-dimensional data analysis, and tool development.*

+- **2006-2008** - Research Assistant, Department of Biochemistry,
+ University of Missouri, Columbia MO

+    *In my third year of college at the University of Missouri I joined the lab of Dr. Judy Wall in the Department of Biochemistry.
+     In the Wall lab I worked on characterizing the molecular genetics of the bacterium **Desulfovibrio vulgaris** Hildenborough for its potential in heavy metal bioremediation.
+My work involved characterizing a Tn5 transposon mediated mutant library, as well as operation and configuration of a gas chromatagraph.*

 <div id="publications"></div>
 ### Peer-Reviewed Publications